 Steps to run for council

-After completing the compliance form, eligible candidates will receive a link where you will:
+After completing the compliance form, if you are an eligible candidate you will receive a link where you will do the following:

 Where are elections taking place this year?